Hotpoint Home Appliances

 Arçelik A.Ş. and Whirlpool Corporation complete their European appliance joint venture, creating Beko Europe.
 Arçelik holds 75% and Whirlpool retains 25%.
 Hotpoint, Indesit, Bauknecht, Beko, and Blomberg all become part of the Beko Europe portfolio.
 This is the most significant ownership change for the Hotpoint brand in over two decades and places it within one of Europe’s largest appliance manufacturing businesses.

-Hotpoint’s position in the UK market today
+How is Hotpoint positioned in the UK market today?

 The brand occupies the accessible to mid-market segment in the UK, offering well-specified appliances at competitive price points rather than positioning itself primarily on premium features or luxury design.
 This approach has sustained Hotpoint’s place as one of the most commonly purchased appliance brands in the UK across all major categories.